Undergraduate Research Grants

-- Students who have received a previous research grant (leave term or honors thesis) must submit a summary/final report in order to be eligible for a research grant in a later term.
+- Note that students who have received a previous research grant (leave term or honors thesis) must submit a summary/final report in order to be eligible for a research grant in a later term.

-- Senior Fellows are not eligible for any of these grants during their fellowship year.
+- Senior Fellows and Mellon Mays Undergraduate Fellows are not eligible for these grants.

 - Applicants can receive a maximum of 2 leave term grants (students are eligible for senior honors thesis grants even if they have received 2 leave term grants).

 - Students MUST be working directly with a Dartmouth College faculty mentor on the research.
 This generally includes faculty at the college, Geisel School of Medicine, Tuck School of Business, and Thayer School of Engineering.
 Please contact Undergraduate Research if you have questions about your advisor's eligibility to supervise your research.

 - Students doing research with faculty at other (non-Dartmouth) institutions are not eligible for research grants.

 - Students are not eligible for funding for room and board for research being conducted in or near their home towns except in unusual circumstances.

 - If you have questions about your eligibility, you must contact UGAR prior to the application deadline.

 - Funding decisions are announced 2 weeks after the application deadline for applications submitted in summer, fall, and winter.
 Due to the large number of applications submitted in the spring for summer term funding, decisions will be announced 3 weeks after the deadline rather than 2.